 - Service Quality

 Furthermore, make sure that they meet these business goals.
-In this stage, the vendors are made aware of the policies of the company and their role in the organization.
+In this stage, the vendors are made aware of the company’s policies and their role in the organization.

 After verbal discussions, it’s time to put it on paper for future reference and create obligations for both parties.